 Some turntable models have a programme which switches off the rotating feature.
 This gives you the flexibility to make the most of the available space.

 All modern microwaves have interior lights.
 These let you see the food while it’s cooking – perfect for making sure nothing boils over.

 If you’re happier with a side opening door, you’ll find yourself with a wider selection of models.

 A combination of buttons, dials, and touch controls give you full control over your cooking, so you should look for a model which you feel comfortable using.
 Take into consideration the layout and number of controls.

 State-of-the-art touchscreen controls are available on the most expensive built-in designs.

-If you have little ones in the house, it’s well worth looking out for a child lock feature.
-You’ll need to press a sequence of buttons before you can start cooking anything, providing peace of mind that only adults can use it.
+If you have little ones in the house, it’s worth looking out for a microwave with a child lock.
+With this feature, you’ll need to press a sequence of buttons before you can start cooking anything.

 An LED display screen helps you see your programmed modes and the length of time remaining.
-Most display the time too, acting as a handy kitchen clock when the microwave isn’t in use.
+Most can act as a handy kitchen clock when the microwave isn’t in use.

 Some basic microwaves don’t have a display.
 With these models, you can see how long is left by looking at the numbers around the dial itself.